yzaytsev/cnet/README.md

 and rebooting afterwards.

-## Building CJAG from source
+## Building CNET from source

-If all prerequisites are fulfilled, CJAG can be simply built by executing
+If all prerequisites are fulfilled, CNET can be simply built by executing

     make

-This results in a `cjag` binary.
+This results in a `cnet` binary.

-## Using CJAG
+## Using CNET

-The `cjag` binary includes both the sender and the receiver side.
+The `cnet` binary includes both the sender and the receiver side.
-The sender side runs `./cjag`whereas the receiver side runs `./cjag -r`.
+The sender side runs `./cnet -m <message>` whereas the receiver side runs `./cnet -r`.

-If you test CJAG locally, the parameter auto detection should be able to figure out all parameters and CJAG will just work.
+If you test CNET locally, the parameter auto detection should be able to figure out all parameters and CNET will just work.
 If, however, it does not work, you have to manually tweak the parameters.
-Run `./cjag --help` to get a list and explanation of all parameters.
+Run `./cnet --help` to get a list and explanation of all parameters.
 The most important ones are:

  * **--cache-size**: The size of the last-level cache (also called LLC or L3) in bytes.
  * **--ways**: The number of cache ways.
 Will usually be something like 12 or 16.